 How Does Amazon Global Selling work?

 Amazon has a couple “umbrella” accounts: North America & Europe (although they are planning an Asia one as well).
 Each umbrella account covers multiple countries for no additional charge.
 Right now each umbrella account or stand alone country has a $39.99/month fee.
 It is also possible for some sellers to get all of their accounts linked under 1 umbrella account, pending certain requirements and Amazon approval.
 Regardless of how you are paying, all accounts are accessible in a drop-down within Seller Central, as long as you used the same main log-in.

 - North America (US, Canada, Mexico)

-- Brazil (invite only & restricted to books; future plans to roll into NA)
+- Brazil (invite only & restricted to books; future plans to roll into NA umbrella)

 - Greater Europe (UK, Germany, France, Italy, Spain)

-- Netherlands (previously restricted to digital only; supposed to become open to all and part of EU umbrella in 2020)
+- Netherlands (previously restricted to digital only; added to the EU umbrella in March 2020)